 Due to liberalization of trading and signing of international trade agreements between countries, among other factors, businesses that were started in one country can operate outside those countries.
 The state in which the companies or corporations were incorporated or are headquartered is known as the home country, and the foreign countries where they operate are known as the host countries.

 However, businesses are exposed to many risks, and multinational companies face even more troubles, including getting into legal cases arising from various accusations.
-For example, the Lundin Energy company, an oil mining company, was operating in Sudan block 5A when it was accused of complicity in the violation of international humanitarian law.

 Below are some of the challenges that multinational companies face: